Paranoia: Social and environmental

-Social circumstances appear to be highly influential in paranoid beliefs.
-Based on data collected by means of a mental health survey distributed to residents of Ciudad Juárez, Chihuahua (in Mexico) and El Paso, Texas (in the United States), paranoid beliefs seem to be associated with feelings of powerlessness and victimization, enhanced by social situations.
-Potential causes of these effects included a sense of believing in external control, and mistrust which can be strengthened by lower socioeconomic status.
-Those living in a lower socioeconomic status may feel less in control of their own lives.
-In addition, this study explains that females have the tendency to believe in external control at a higher rate than males, potentially making females more susceptible to mistrust and the effects of socioeconomic status on paranoia.
+Social circumstances appear to be highly influential on paranoid beliefs.
+According to a mental health survey distributed to residents of Ciudad Juárez, Chihuahua (in Mexico) and El Paso, Texas (in the United States), paranoid beliefs seem to be associated with feelings of powerlessness and victimization, enhanced by social situations.
+Paranoid symptoms were associated with an attitude of mistrust and an external locus of control.
+Citing research showing that women and those with lower socioeconomic status are more prone to locating locus of control externally, the researchers suggested that women may be especially affected by the effects of socioeconomic status on paranoia.

-Emanuel Messinger reports that surveys have revealed that paranoia can develop from parental relationships and untrustworthy environments.
-These environments could include being very disciplinary, stringent, and unstable.
-It was even noted that, "indulging and pampering (thereby impressing the child that they are something special and warrants special privileges)," can be contributing backgrounds.
-Experiences likely to enhance or manifest the symptoms of paranoia include increased rates of disappointment, stress, and a hopeless state of mind.
+Surveys have revealed that paranoia can develop from difficult parental relationships and untrustworthy environments, for instance those that were highly disciplinary, strict, and unstable, could contribute to paranoia.
+Some sources have also noted that indulging and pampering the child could contribute to greater paranoia, via disrupting the child's understanding of their relationship with the world.
+Experiences found to enhance or create paranoia included frequent disappointment, stress, and a sense of hopelessness.

 Discrimination has also been reported as a potential predictor of paranoid delusions.
-Such reports that paranoia seemed to appear more in older patients who had experienced higher levels of discrimination throughout their lives.
-In addition to this it has been noted that immigrants are quite susceptible to forms of psychosis.
-This could be due to the aforementioned effects of discriminatory events and humiliation.
+Such reports that paranoia seemed to appear more in older patients who had experienced greater discrimination throughout their lives.
+Immigrants are more subject to some forms of psychosis than the general population, which may be related to more frequent experiences of discrimination and humiliation.